 The Board Of Directors invites all residents to attend their monthly board meetings, which are held in a members home usually on the first Thursday of each month.
 Please contact Mel (323) 851-1647 or Sumona (323) 851-7820 for date and location of the next meeting.

 Mt.
-Olympus POA Annual Membership Meeting is scheduled to take place in late September, 7PM Social Hosted Bar,7:30PM Meeting.
+Olympus POA Annual Membership Meeting is scheduled to take place on September 11, 2014.
+At 7PM there will be a Social Hosted Bar, and starting at 7:30 we will hold our Meeting.
 The meeting will take place at the Mullholland Tennis Club, 2555 Crestview Drive, (off Skyline).
 All owners and residents are invited to attend.
-Exact date will be posted and noticed soon.

 is a Planned Development of all single-family residences encompassing 406 homes in a view hillside community located in the Hollywood Hills.
 The Mt.
 Olympus Property Owners Association (MOPOA)

 is a non-profit public benefit corporation which operates under by-laws established in 1983 and manages the community affairs of the local home owners.
 MOPOA